NotsOverflow/notsnotes/food_for_hypoglycemic_lover.md

 ![gl](https://transfer.sh/wqDYL/Glycemic.png)
 ## Good to know :
-Look at the back in nutrition facts and any food that has less than 15g of Carbohydrate should be perfect.
+Look at the back in nutrition facts of any food, the ones that has less than 15g of Carbohydrate should be well suited for the job.
 ## The Low Glycemic load list :

 |  Food | GL  |